hbkworld/open-api-tutorials/tutorials/streaming_interpretation.md

 * *Interpretation* messages, metadata that specifies how to interpret or process the contents of Signal Data messages
 * *Data Quality* messages, information about quality issues such as overload conditions, transducer faults, or gaps in data

-We use a [Kaitai](https://kaitai.io)-based parser to process the file - see the section below for more information on this.
+We use a parser based on [Kaitai Struct](https://kaitai.io) to process the file – see the section below for more information on this.

 Reading one message at a time, we add the contents to the `data` collection.

 The `data` collection is a dictionary keyed by *Signal ID*.

-**Signal ID's** are numbers that uniquely identify input channels.
-Analog input channels are assigned consecutive Signal ID's starting from 1, whereas CAN input channels start from 101.
+**Signal IDs** are numbers which uniquely identify input channels.
+Analog input channels are assigned consecutive Signal IDs starting from 1, whereas CAN input channels start from 101.

-Note that only enabled channels have Signal ID's associated with them.
-As Signal ID's are numbered consecutively this means that Signal ID's don't always map to channel numbers as seen on the module.
-For example, a measurement that includes channels 1, 3, and 4 will contain Signal ID's 1, 2, and 3, where Signal ID 1 corresponds to input channel 1, Signal ID 2 to input channel 3, and Signal ID 3 to input channel 4.
+Note that only enabled channels have Signal IDs associated with them.
+As Signal IDs are numbered consecutively this means that Signal IDs don't always map to channel numbers as seen on the module.
+For example, a measurement that includes channels 1, 3, and 4 will contain Signal IDs 1, 2, and 3, where Signal ID 1 corresponds to input channel 1, Signal ID 2 to input channel 3, and Signal ID 3 to input channel 4.

 **Interpretation messages** contain the following information: